 JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY

-A section of the accelerator mass spectrometer (AMS) in the Oxford Radiocarbon Accelerator Unit, University of Oxford, UK,.
-The wheel holds small tubes containing samples of purified CO2 derived from the organic material to be dated.
-The CO2 samples are injected into the AMS where the relative proportions of the carbon isotopes present are measured.
+A wheel of graphite pellets contained in aluminium 'targets' are loaded into the Accelerator Mass Spectrometer (AMS) for radiocarbon dating of organic archaeological samples.
+Each one is pushed into the operating position where it is converted to negative carbon ions by bombarding it with caesium ions.
+The carbon ions are injected into the AMS where the relative proportions of the carbon isotopes present are measured.
 As the carbon-14 isotope portion decreases with age, the date when the original plant or animal ceased to absorb it by death or decay, can be measured.